“Father,” he said, “everything is possible for you. Take this cup from me. Yet not what I will, but what you will.” Mark 14: 36

 We have reached a turning point in the story of Jesus.
 We are now entering the time of Jesus’ suffering, and it is hard to read and hard to talk about.

 It’s sad.
 But it is necessary.
 It is the reason He came, it is the gospel, and the crux on which our hope for salvation hangs.
-And it’s okay to feel sad.
+And it’s so important to talk about with your children.

 I always remind my kids as we head into the story of the cross of the very beginning–when sin came into the world and separated all of us from God.